joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part3.md

 This file will be used by our Create Client mutation (will will get to it soon) and it will tell which data and type to expect.
 In our case the client has an id, a name and two fields which are the email and telephone fields we mentioned above.
 Both are of type ```String```.

-Next we will do our mutations, lets make a folder inside our "Plugin/GraphQL" folder called "Mutations".
+Next we will do our mutations, let's make a folder inside our "Plugin/GraphQL" folder called "Mutations".
 Inside lets first place our Create Client mutation to handle creating a new client.
-Lets make a file called "AddClient.php" :
+Let's make a file called "AddClient.php" :

 {% highlight php %}
 <?php